shoelim/shoelim.github.io/_pages/dynamai.md

 Dynamai is a fundamental machine learning (funML) research lab built on applied and computational mathematics, focused on shaping the next generation of ML through mathematical insight and principled methods.
 Our research spans **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, **ML for science**, and beyond.

-Discover and explore our latest research on [arXiv](https://arxiv.org/a/lim_s_1.html) and open-source projects on [GitHub](https://github.com/dynamai).
+Discover and explore our latest research on [arXiv](https://arxiv.org/a/lim_s_1.html) and our open-source projects on [GitHub](https://github.com/dynamai).
 <br>

 ## News
 📣 **Ongoing:** Our lab is expanding!
-Several openings for highly motivated master/PhD students and postdocs.
+Several openings for highly motivated master's/PhD students and postdocs.
 <br>
 📣 **July 2025:** One [paper](https://arxiv.org/abs/2410.03229) accepted at TMLR.
 <br>